codeship/shipyard/styleguide/utilities/grid.md

 ---

 ### Column Sizes `.col-{ n }`
-<p class="text-light margin-bottom-md" markdown="1">The column sizes are percentage-based and available in any size from `5-100` in increments of 5.</p>
+The column sizes are percentage-based and available in any size from `5-100` in increments of 5.
+{: .section-description }

 {% for example in page.example_sizes %}
   <div class="{{ page.container_classes }}">